Islands and Venues

 Grand Sports Day

-In the past, the islands of Takamijima and neighboring Sanagijima held a joint sports day.
-Residents from both islands as well as from nearby Tadotsu Town gathered on Takamijima, enlivening the normally quiet island.
+In the past, the islands of Takamishima and neighboring Sanagijima held a joint sports day.
+Residents from both islands as well as from nearby Tadotsu Town gathered on Takamishima, enlivening the normally quiet island.